top of page

 FROM SCANDAL TO SAFE – REFLECTIONS ON CREATING A TRULY SAFE CHURCH

-From being sacked for highlighting a faulty component in the production of domestic ovens, through developing a simple yet effective process to identify potential problems in drive-by-wire systems, to running my own troubleshooting business, for over 50 years I have been deeply involved in seeking ways to eliminate risk.
-For the past 27 years of those 50, I’ve also been an NSM priest, serving mainly as vicar of single-village parishes, observing the growing development of Sa
+From being sacked for highlighting a faulty component and dangerous working practices in the production of domestic ovens, through developing a simple yet effective process to eliminate risk in drive-by-wire systems, to running my own troubleshooting business, for over 50 years I have been deeply involved in seeking ways to eliminate risk.
+For the past 27 years of those 50, I’ve also been an NSM priest, serving mainly as vicar of single-village parishes, observing the growin

 -